 This organization shall be known as the International Association for the Study of the Commons (IASC).

-The IASC is devoted to bringing together multi-disciplinary researchers, practitioners and policymakers for the purpose of improving governance and management, advancing understanding, and creating sustainable solutions for commons, common-pool resources, or any other form of shared resource.
+The IASC is devoted to bringing together multi-disciplinary researchers, practitioners, and policymakers for the purpose of improving governance and management, advancing the understanding and creating sustainable solutions for commons, common-pool resources, or any other form of a shared resource.

 To achieve its purpose, the Association will engage in a range of activities including sponsoring publications, holding global, regional and thematic meetings of members to share the results from practical experience, research, and theoretical developments, and fostering a range of mechanisms for dissemination of findings, such as sponsorship of publications, workshops and symposia on specific topics.